wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/indexer.rst

 hosts
 ^^^^^

 Wazuh indexer nodes to connect to.
-Use the ``host`` option for setting up each node to connect to.
+Use the ``host`` option for setting up each node connection.

 host
 ~~~~